changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-snapshot-manager-manage-backup-catalog.md

 <properties
-   pageTitle="StorSimple Snapshot Manager のバックアップ カタログ | Microsoft Azure" description="StorSimple Snapshot Manager MMC スナップインを使用して、バックアップ カタログを表示および管理する方法について説明します。" services="storsimple"
+   pageTitle="StorSimple Snapshot Manager backup catalog | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to view and manage the backup catalog." services="storsimple" documentationCenter="NA" authors="SharS"
-   documentationCenter="NA"
-   authors="SharS"